AlenaFilip/bank/readme.md

    /transaction?date=2022-11-25.
 When this parameter is present, only the records with the matching date are returned.
 - accepts an optional query string parameter, type, and when this parameter is present, only the records with the matching type are returned.
-   It might contain several values, separated by commas, meaning that records with the type matching any of these values must be returned.
 - accepts an optional query string parameter, sort, that can take one of two values: either "dateTime" or "-dateTime".
 If the value is "dateTime", then the ordering is by dateTime in ascending order.
 If it is "-dateTime", then the ordering is by dateTime in descending order.